sty-holdings/resuable-const-vars/README.md

 # Reusable Constants and Variables

-## Here is a link to the article about why this exists: ?????????????
+## Here is a link to the article about why this exists: [The overlooked area of coding](https://medium.com/@scott28479/the-overlooked-area-of-coding-b2c25579ca0f)

 This is meant to be where everyone can share Constants and Variables, primarily static values.
 Also, there can be helper functions with the constants and variables.